jediahkatz/course-planning-constraint-program/ROADMAP.md

     - basically just give uuids to requirement blocks

 ## done (reverse chrono):
+- use requirements based on CUs instead of just number of courses
 - add lower bound to quickly determine infeasiblity in problems with too many requirements
 - allow requirement groups with cardinality constraints on subrequirements
 - handle courses only offered in fall/spring